Lance0404/glinits-restful/README.md

 # glinits-restful

+## Todo list
+1. setup Ngnix and WSGI server in front of the Flask server
+1. setup Psql db and connect with sqlalchemy from the python app
+1. create RESTful APIs that CRUD against db

 ## RESTful API with Postgresql support

 * while preparing the interview for Glints, I decided to refresh basic web skills with the most up-to-date technology.